 Charles Krauthammer's death sparks wide reactions: 'A huge loss'

 Charles Krauthammer, a longtime Fox News contributor and Pulitzer Prize winner, died Thursday at the age of 68.
-The Harvard-trained psychiatrist's death was expected, as he released a letter earlier this month detailing his cancer diagnosis.
+The Harvard-trained psychiatrist's death was expected, as he released a heartbreaking letter earlier this month detailing his cancer diagnosis.

 Krauthammer said on June 8 that his cancer had returned and was "aggressive and spreading rapidly."
 His doctors estimated he only had weeks to live.